 The Liberty Historic District Review Commission, with the support of the Liberty Preservation and Development Commission, established the Century House Project in an effort to celebrate the rich history of architecture in Liberty.
 Owners of Liberty houses and commercial buildings 100 years or older are invited to participate in the program.
-Century Plaque

 If you believe the building is at least 100 years old but cannot locate proof, consider contacting the Clay County Archives, or a local historian who can search abstracts, deeds, etc., to help determine the date.

 Plaques are custom ordered, and take approximately 5 weeks to arrive.
 Plaques cost $100 for a house or a commercial building.

 There are no requirements other than age to participate in the Century House Project.
 It is an ongoing program with new buildings becoming eligible each year.
+Download application»

-For more information on this program or to apply for a plaque, call the Historic Preservation Planner at 816-439-4530.
+For more information on this program, call the Community Development Manager at 816-439-4530.